Understanding HTTP Request Smuggling

 Content-Lengthheader and forwards the request. - The back-end server processes the

-Transfer-Encodingheader, interpreting part of the request as a new, separate request. - The attacker’s smuggled request bypasses security checks and executes unintended actions.
+Transfer-Encodingheader, interpreting part of the request as a new, separate request. - The smuggled request bypasses security checks, executing unintended actions (e.g., session hijacking or cache poisoning).

 Types of HTTP Request Smuggling